aguerrerolopez/aguerrerolopez.github.io/_pages/about.md

 🌟 **Latest Buzz** 🌟
 ------

+- **February 2026**: Thrilled to share I’ve been awarded a Marie Skłodowska-Curie Postdoctoral Fellowship (MSCA PF) for the project **OUTBRAID: OUTBreak AI-driven Detection: Enhancing MALDI-TOF outbreak detection with multimodal AI**.
+The project starts on **July 1, 2026**.

 - **February 2026**: New paper published as last author in *Expert Review of Anti-infective Therapy*: “How ready are we to use artificial intelligence in our fight against Antimicrobial resistance?
 An ESGAID and EAAS perspective.”
 [Read it here](https://doi.org/10.1080/14787210.2026.2625382).

 - **ESCMID 2026**: Two oral presentations — see you in Munich!